KellerJordan/C-http-server/README.md

 # C-http-server
 An implementation of a simple HTTP server in C.

-To build and run the server, do
+To build and run the server, just do
 ```
-make
 make run
 ```
 This will run the server with default settings:
 * on port 8000
 * serving from `docs` as root directory
 * printing errors to console and piping output to `out.log`

+I am running the server on a new AWS `t2.micro` instance running Amazon Linux 2.

 The directory `docs` contains several example files and directories.
 Try reading the server logs after submitting the form at `docs/form.html`.